MUST4707/05_Week.Assignments.Project.2/README.md

 3. Test your application thoroughly to ensure accuracy and usability.

 ## Submission
-Submit your project by pushing your changes to your repository.
+Push your changes to your repository and submit a URL to your GitHub Repo.
 Ensure that your final submission includes the `MusicTools.js` and `script.js` files, along with any modifications you've made to `index.html`.

 Good luck, and have fun with the project!